 The Common Design Studio (CDS) is an online intensive project that introduces students and staff from different Higher Education Institutions to transnational and transdisciplinary practices and collaboration, situated in pluralistic and global ways of designing together whilst exploring subject-driven opportunities for online learning.

-This year 86 students and 8 staff from three different institutions (UAL/LCC, RMIT and Elisava) worked together on Ideas for Humanity, A Cookbook for Planetary Health.
+This year 187 students and 15 staff from four different institutions (UAL/LCC, RMIT Melbourne, Elisava and RMIT Vietnam) worked together on the issues surrounding ‘Air’ in this collection of Recipes for Action - Ideas for Humanity, A Cookbook for Planetary Health.

 In 2019, the Anthropocene Working group, made up of geologists, climate scientists and ecologists voted on the naming of a new epoch (geological time): The Anthropocene.
 It is proposed that the anthropocene is defined by and begins when human activities start to have a significant global impact on Earth’s ecosystems to the extent where human activity is altering the planets make up (geology).
 Signifiers for the alteration are for example the presence of radioactive isotopes released by atomic bombs, carbon dioxide, concrete and aluminium manufacture and plastic production and use.
 These human practices cause severe climate change and are threatening biodiversity.

 The planetary shift brings consequences for all of us and as designers we have a responsibility to act, propose, challenge and share.
 Over the period of two weeks students and staff collaboratively worked together on the Planetary Health Cookbook, populated with radical interventions, design challenges, guides, advice, hacks, tips, tutorials, instruction sets, individual stories, coping mechanisms, training exercises, manifestos and collective actions; recipes for people to act individually or collectively.